Anurag Chauhan: Works

 Stigmas, combined with financial restraints, further add to the neglected state of menstrual health.
-The WASH project by Humans For Humanity is actively working in six states and has employed women from the villages, making them financially self-sufficient.
+The WASH project by Humans For Humanity works in six states and has employed women from the villages.
 The eco friendly, reusable cloth pads last up to 2-2.5 years and come as part of a kit that also has liners, undergarments, soap bars & a guide.
-Hundreds of community workers, women, self help groups & ngos have been given online workshop to make sanitary napkins by Humans For Humanity during the lockdown.
+Hundreds of community workers, women, self help groups & ngos have been given online workshop to make sanitary napkins by Humans For Humanity during the lockdown..

-Anurag's efforts being a man have been immense in making these women become self-reliant.

 During the lockdown he fed over 8000 families throughout the pandemic in various slums and villages of the country, particularly the artists community of Kathputli Colony living in Anand Parvat, which is a transit camp.
 Amid the COVID-19 pandemic that has forced schools to adopt online teaching, Humans For Humanity is trying to leverage the new normal by introducing traditional puppetry in the teaching process to present the children with an innovative way of learning and revive the centuries-old traditional art form.
 As the lockdown lifted in New Delhi, Anurag started an employment generation project for the street artists connecting them with schools and generating income through online classes/performances.
 The project is helping save the dying Street art and provide livelihood to many street artists.

 In April 2022, Chauhan launched the WASH project in Telangana and has successfully conducted menstrual hygiene management & health workshops in many villages such as Challur village, Pochampalli village, Ghanmukla village, Reddipalli village, Keshavpatnam, and many more.